Akshat2Jain/BlogApp_FullStack/README.md

 ## Deployment 🚀
 This project is deployed on AWS EC2 to provide a live and accessible version.
-You can visit the deployed application by accessing the following URL: http://13.232.99.215:3000/
+You can visit the deployed application by accessing the following URL: http://13.232.99.215:3000/(does not work anymore)

 ## Project Focus 🎯